KMSkelton/cgm_flask/readme.txt

 To migrate data (update db).
-We are using flask-migrate to manage the database. flask-migrate will create a table named "alembic_version" in the database.
+We are using flask-migrate to manage the database. flask-migrate will create a table named "alembic_version" in your database.
-$flask db migrate
-    ( Only compares
-    models.py to the database state.
+$flask db migrate (which does nothing useful.
+Denise says it compares the models.py to the database state.
 Then it writes a file that tells the db how to go from current state to the state we want.
 It stores the file name in the alembic_versions table in the db.
 It DOES create a new file in migrations/versions.)
 $flask db upgrade (up-grades the db to have the useful stuff)